 In my state, I did not realize that the kitten I heard was my son crying.
 My husband tells me that the doctors were frantically trying to intubate our son, but he fought it so bad one of the doctors noticed it was choking him rather than helping.
 They removed the tube and realized that my 26-week champ was breathing on his own.
 That’s when they calmed and put a CPAP on him.
 Apparently, my rainbow baby was stronger than even the doctors expected.
 Once I fully awakened from the medication and could move my legs I was allowed to go see him.
 When I saw him all I wanted to do was pick him up and hold him close but his skin was so thin to make sure we didn’t hurt him we could only touch the bottom of his foot or his palm of his hand.

 I looked at my furry little 3-pound son and just knew he was mine and no matter what he and I were going to make it together.
 He was my rainbow baby.
 My miracle.
 My Aidan (little fire) Nathanial (Gift from God).
 We stayed in the NICU at Phoenix Children’s for 2 months but the miracle of all miracles he never required oxygen or surgery.
 The most he needed was a CPAP at room air levels.
 He had a feeding tube because at his age he was not old enough to know how to suck swallow and breathe.

 A Dream Achieved

 Once he hit a month old we started teaching him how to nurse.
-He was a champ and quickly learned and after testing basically all of him and finding nothing wrong we were allowed to take our champion home.
+He quickly learned and after testing basically all of him and finding nothing wrong we were allowed to take our miracle home.